schminkel/basic-react-ecommerce-with-stripe/README.md

 - [ ] Add deployment to GitHub Pages
 - [ ] Footer to Github
 - [ ] Show Disclamer at start that this is a demo shop only
+- [ ] Write a list of all Third Party Libraries used in this project

 ## Third Party Libraries